2.5: Art of Clarity - Paragraphs

 The blaze did not cause any injuries, according to campus police.
 Officials with Student Affairs said that the blaze broke out in Best Burgers Grille when an oven malfunctioned.

-Jeff Rotell, a student worker who was in Best Burgers at the time, said, "It was kind of shocking how fast it took off.
+Jeff Rotel, a student worker who was in Best Burgers at the time, said, "It was kind of shocking how fast it took off.
 My co-worker said that the oven was on fire, and by the time I turned around the fire was spreading up the walls."

 1. Summarize the following story in your own words in two short paragraphs.
 The summary paragraphs must be shorter than the originals.
 Each paragraph should be 2-3 sentences long.
 No sentence should be longer than 20 words.

 The ad for the write-in drawing appeared in the local newspaper.
-The newspaper came only two days a week, but it was a small town where nothing much ever happened, so twice a week was enough to get the lay of the land.
-Stan cut out the ad and carefully wrote his name and address in cursive on the form, making sure to include his entire phone number, all seven digits.
-He sent it in, and two weeks later he checked the same newspaper section.
+The newspaper only published two days a week, but it was a small town where nothing much ever happened.
+Twice a week was enough to cover most of the local news.
+Stan cut out the ad and carefully wrote his name and address in his best cursive on the form, making sure to include his entire phone number, all ten digits.
+He sent it in with high hopes.

+For the three or four weeks that followed, he checked the same newspaper section.
 The drawing winners were set to be announced in more or less the same spot where the ad had appeared.
+One day he saw the results.
 He didn't have to search long before he saw his name, but there never was a semicolon that frustrated him more.
 The paragraph listing drawing winners said: Martha Davis, $500; Gerald Holmes, $250; Jermaine Johnson, $100; Stan Powers, antique teddy bear.
 Stan's eyes had rushed to see $100 next to his name.
 He had stared to celebrate before he looked more closely.
-His heart sinking, Stan thought he had no idea what an antique teddy bear was, but it sure as heck wasn't a cash prize.
+His heart sinking, Stan thought he had no idea what an antique teddy bear was, but it sure as hell wasn't a cash prize.